Investor RelationsInvestor Relations

 Measure (2): Enhance shareholder satisfaction

-Measure (3): Promote sustainability management
+Measure (3): Promote SDGs management

 Measure (4): Maintain and further strengthen proactive IR activities

-The Company will further deepen the regular communication of management information that it has implemented for some time, centered on the Investor Relations & Public Relations Department, which is a section specializing IR.
-These activities include company briefing sessions, financial results briefings, and other IR events for investors, as well as communication through the Company’s IR site, Integrated Report, and media (economics journals and specialist magazines).
+Specifically, these activities include company briefing sessions, financial results briefings, and other IR events for investors, as well as communication through the Company’s IR site, Integrated Report, and media (economics journals and specialist magazines).
 In addition, the President & COO will play a central role in energetically undertaking constructive dialogue with shareholders and investors, including those overseas.

 The opinions and other comments received through these IR activities will be shared in meetings of the Board of Directors and utilized, including in the review of management strategy.